Farid-Ze/kolb/docs/17-architecture-engine.md

 - Each step exposes a `.name` and `.depends_on` list, enabling dependency checking before execution.
 This guards against missing prerequisites when authors reorder steps.
-- Steps are pure glue: they call functions from `app.assessments.klsi_v4.logic` which perform the heavy computation using immutable value types (`ScoreVector`, `CombinationScore`, `UserLearningStyle`).
+ - Steps are pure glue: they call functions from `backend/app/assessments/klsi_v4/logic.py` (file path) or at runtime `app.assessments.klsi_v4.logic` with PYTHONPATH set to `backend`. which perform the heavy computation using immutable value types (`ScoreVector`, `CombinationScore`, `UserLearningStyle`).
 - Future instruments can inherit this structure by providing their own